 Public Class methods

-Configure whether to append or overwrite if content_for is called multiple times to set data.
-Overwrite is default, use the :append option to append.
+Configure whether to append or overwrite if content_for is called multiple times with the same key.

 Depend on the render plugin, since this plugin only makes sense when the render plugin is used.